Instanton construction of the mapping cone Thom-Smale complex: Introduction

 \section{Introduction}

 The mapping cone de Rham complex induced by the wedge of a closed form has witnessed many interesting studies in recent years.
-Generally, given a smooth closed $\ell$-form $\omega$ on a closed manifold $M$, the mapping cone de Rham complex is\footnote{We allow $k = -1$ to include the case of $\ell = 0$, i.e., the case where $\omega$ is a constant.
+In general, given a smooth closed $\ell$-form $\omega$ on a closed smooth manifold $M$, the mapping cone de Rham complex is\footnote{We allow $k = -1$ to include the case of $\ell = 0$, i.e., the case where $\omega$ is a constant.
 In this paper, $\Omega^k(M) = 0$ when $k<0$ or $k>m$.}

-By the interaction between analytic and topological tools, we see that extra information arises from $\omega\wedge$ even when we transfer current geometry and topology from the original de Rham complex to (\ref{wedging to mapping cone}).
+By the interaction between analytic and topological tools, we see that extra information arises from $\omega\wedge$ when we transfer current geometry and topology from the original de Rham cochain complex to (\ref{wedging to mapping cone}).
 A well-known result is that when $\omega$ is the $n$-th power of a symplectic form, the mapping cone de Rham complex computes the $n$-filtered cohomology \cite{tanaka_tseng_2018, tty3rd, tty1st, tty2nd} of $M$, which is given by the Lefschetz decomposition of $\Omega^k(M)$ and depends on the symplectic structure.

 In this paper, we study the mapping cone Morse theory started by Clausen, Tang, and Tseng \cite{clausen_tang_tseng_2024_mappingconemorsetheory, tangtsengclausensymplecticwitten}.
-For a Morse-Smale pair of a function and a metric, Clausen, Tang, and Tseng constructed the mapping cone Thom-Smale cochain complex in the topological way \cite{clausen_tang_tseng_2024_mappingconemorsetheory}: Using the coboundary map and the cup product structure of the classical Thom-Smale cochain complex.
-This complex is quasi-isomorphic to (\ref{wedging to mapping cone}).
-In \cite{tangtsengclausensymplecticwitten}, they also proposed an analytic approach by constructing an $\omega\wedge$ type map on the Witten instanton complex \cite{witten} associated with the classical Thom-Smale complex.
-Since $\omega\wedge$ does not preserve the eigenspaces of the Hodge-Witten Laplacian, it is impossible to perform $\omega\wedge$ on the Witten instanton complex directly.
-Thus, their $\omega\wedge$ type map is defined by first mapping the eigenforms of the Hodge-Witten Laplacian into the classical Thom-Smale complex and then conducting the cup product map.
-Comparing with the known patterns, e.g., \cite{Bismut_Zhang_1992_theorem_Cheeger_Muller, Bismut1994, dai_yan_2021, Helffer01011985, lu2017thom, witten} in the analytic studies of (variants of) the classical Thom-Smale complex, we are motivated to study this question:
+For any Morse-Smale pair $(f,g)$ of a function $f$ and a metric $g$ on $M$, Clausen, Tang, and Tseng constructed the mapping cone Thom-Smale cochain complex in the topological way \cite{clausen_tang_tseng_2024_mappingconemorsetheory} as follows.
+We let $C^k(f,g)$ be the linear space spanned by all index-$k$ critical points of $f$, let